 An Official Statistics Publication for Scotland.

-- Quarterly movements in labour productivity can be volatile, making short term trends difficult to discern.
-To aid interpretation, this release also contains a trend-based estimate of productivity growth.
+- Additionally, this release contains a trend-based estimate of productivity growth.
 This indicates the underlying rate of change during the latest quarter by removing both seasonal and irregular (volatile) movements from the data.
-It is estimated that the trend in real output per hour worked was flat (0.0%) between the fourth quarter of 2016 and the first quarter of 2017.
+It is estimated that the trend in real output per hour worked increased by 1.7% in the first quarter of 2018.

 - This publication also includes estimates of output per job and current price productivity measures (not adjusted for inflation).
 Experimental estimates of labour productivity for broad industry groups are also available online.